+Finding:

-Finding: The proposed rezoning would not increase population density over the existing zoning, as the rezone is an equal exchange of zoned land between NC and R-A.
+The proposed rezoning would increase population density over the existing zoning, but this impact is not expected to undesirably increase the load on public services.

 - 5. If there are reasons why the proposed zoning should not be approved in view of considerations under b (1) through (4) above, a determination as to whether the proposed zoning is justified and/or necessitated by peculiar circumstances such as: - a.
 It would be impractical to use the land for any of the uses permitted under its existing zoning classifications; - b.
 There are extenuating circumstances which justify the rezoning even though there are reasons under b (1) through (4) above why the proposed zoning is not desirable.